 This platform is completely open to the whole HEMA community to use for publishing news and articles, debating, sharing of ideas, methods and interpretations, marketing events and HEMA products.
 Companies with HEMA-related products are even allowed to advertise themselves on the HROARR site.

-You are all also welcome to join the GHFS in supporting the site and in taking active part in making it better and more valuable to the community by suggesting improvements and new tools and projects.
+You are all also welcome to join in supporting the site and in taking active part in making it better and more valuable to the community by suggesting improvements and new tools and projects.

 Most of the manuals have been collected by other hard-working researchers and shared through various venues.
 The HROARR site deserves no credit for that hard work and wishes to acknowledge those largely anonymous researchers.
 We are deeply indebted to you.

 Since its birth the site has continued to grow and it is now a free online HEMA magazine with contributions from the whole community.

 It is also a neutral meeting ground where we can all connect, share and learn from each other using the tools provided by the site, regardless of what club or organization we belong to.
 More and more researchers and instructors are joining in, sharing their thoughts and ideas by publishing them through HROARR.

 Currently, the site is undergoing some considerable changes, expanding to include all aspects of HEMA, martial art, sport, education, training and more, working to add sections on community news, events, study & learning, teaching, managing clubs and much, much more.